rianhunter/blah/build-guide/README.md

 ![pcm1802-front.jpg](pcm1802-front.jpg)

 Next populated the remaining pin headers, and optionally sockets, on the mainboard, Raspberry Pi and Si5351A.
-The Si5351A board possibly came with SMA edge connectors, which are not used in this guide.
+The Si5351A board may have come with SMA edge connectors, which can be used to connect the clock lines to the adapter boards (check that they are the opposite of your male cables).
-However they work just as well, and instead of later soldering the coax directly to the mainboard, you can populate and use those as well.
+So if you chose to use SMA edge connectors, then instead of later soldering the coax directly to the mainboard, you can populate and use those.

 ![mainboard-assembled.jpg](mainboard-assembled.jpg)

 Solder the stereo audio cable to the PCM1802 L and R inputs.
-Finally solder your RG174 coax cables to the clock outputs 0 and 1 on the mainboard.
+Finally solder your RG174 coax cables to the clock outputs 0 and 1 on the mainboard, or populate the SMA edge connectors on clock 0 and 1 of the Si5351A sub board.
 This completes the mandatory part, and you can move on to the next section.

 Optionally you can populate C1 with the 10 µF cap.